ETHICS & COMPLIANCE

 Grievance mechanisms at the operational level

 At local level, and depending on the risks they have identified, the entities must, in accordance with the human rights policy, implement appropriate mechanisms at operational level to enable anyone who feels they have been harmed by the Group's activities to report it.
+Approximately 73% of the Group's entities have local grievance mechanisms in place.

 In AMEA region, for example, local complaints mechanisms are based mainly on the Group's whistleblowing system, which is known to local employees.
 Some sites in South Africa also have liaison officers who are a point of contact for dialogue with local communities.
 Communication of these mechanisms has been very effective internally thanks to ethics training and general communication to ensure that the people in charge of a project are aware of the existence of the mechanism.
-The focus on external stakeholders has been a key step in the 2020-2021 action plan in coordination with the CSR team to formalize effective communication towards external stakeholders, especially in North and South Africa.
+The focus on external stakeholders has been a key step in the 2020-2021 action plan in coordination with the ESG team to formalize effective communication towards external stakeholders, especially in North and South Africa.

 Other example, the UK entities have their own anonymous whistleblowing hotlines (in addition to the Group hotlines) for raising complaints (both for employees and external parties) as well as an ethics and compliance email address.